DragosGhinea/AuctionsSystem/README.md

 (we will handle that via a bridge between a bid and an auction, to be more precise a **BidHistory**).
  - the user that has placed the bid
 (for the user we'd also like to know the auctions to which they bid)
- - the amount of credits promised
+ - the amount of points promised

-### Auction States and Time Manager
+### Auction States

 An auction can be in a various number of states but some basic ones we consider:
  - NotStarted